 Your teenager may believe e-cigarettes are completely safe and may get defensive when you try to discuss the issue.
 But there are significant risks to be aware of.
 Here’s what you and your child need to know.

 What are e-cigarettes?

-E-cigarettes are a type of Electronic Nicotine Delivery System (ENDS), a class of products that includes single-use e-cigarettes that look like traditional cigarettes and a range of “vaping” devices that look like futuristic, mechanical cigars.
-These products work by heating a liquid called an e-liquid or e-juice until it turns into an aerosol, which the user inhales.
-Most of the e-liquids contain highly concentrated nicotine along with other chemicals.
+E-cigarettes are a type of Electronic Nicotine Delivery System (ENDS), a class of products that includes single-use e-cigarettes that look like traditional cigarettes and a range of “vaping” devices that look like futuristic, mechanical cigars or like everyday household devices such as thumb drives, pens, sticks of gum, or erasers.
+Today, the most the most popular brand of e-cigarette or vape product used by teens and young adults is the JUUL.
+Most vaping products work by heating a liquid called an e-liquid or e-juice until it turns into an aerosol, which the user inhales.
+Most of the e-liquids contain highly concentrated nicotine along with other potentially toxic chemicals.